nuejs/nue/packages/nuejs.org/docs/project-structure.md

   ├── script.js          # Specific scripts for this page
 ```

 In this example, `index.md` is the main content file for the "Announcing v2.0" page, while `styles.css` and `script.js` are CSS and JavaScript files that apply only to this page.
-By organizing assets in this way, you ensure that each page can have its own styles and scripts, enhancing modularity and maintainability.

-Here’s the updated "Static Directories" section with an extra row in the ASCII art for the `img` directory to indicate that there are more files:

 ### Static Directories